 In 2017, MKI plans to conduct about 18,000 km of 2D seismic surveying in the Project Area.
 Figure 1.1 shows the two Areas of Interest (AOI) for the proposed 2D seismic surveying.
-Two-dimensional seismic lines are oriented NE-SW and NW-SE.
-In addition, MKI is proposing to conduct about 4,000 km2 of 3D seismic surveying in the Project Area (see Potential 2017 AOI 3D in Figure 1.1).
+These 2D AOIs have been expanded to allow MKI more flexibility in its seismic program.
+Two-dimensional seismic lines are oriented NE-SW, NW-SE, and NNE-SSW.
+In addition, MKI is proposing to conduct about 4,000 km of 3D seismic surveying in the Project Area (see 2017 AOI 3D in Figure 1.1).
 Note that the westernmost 2D AOI overlaps the southern portion of the Exclusive Economic Zone of Saint-Pierre et Miquelon.
 MKI has obtained permission from the French Government to acquire data within its EEZ.
-MKI is also in communication with the Canada-Nova Scotia Offshore Petroleum Board (C-NSOPB) regarding the proximity of seismic operations to its jurisdiction.
+MKI is also in communication with the Canada Nova Scotia Offshore Petroleum Board (CNSOPB) regarding the proximity of seismic operations to its jurisdiction.
 MKI has confirmed that its seismic survey will not cross the NL-NS jurisdictional border.
 All seismic activities, including turning of the vessel and gear, will be conducted in the Project Area.